 Class Allocation System (CAS) explained

-CAS is UWA's Class Allocation System and is the system where you:
+CAS is UWA's Class Allocation System, this is where you:

 - Enter your class preferences for tutorials, laboratories, lectures, seminars and workshops